 Candidate accused of “anti-Israel” remarks fails to win majority in UN culture body.

-But his candidacy has cause concern among some as last year he was quoted as having said he would burn Hebrew-language books.
+Hosni, who has been Egypt’s culture minister for the past 22-years, has caused concern among some after he was quoted as saying he would burn Hebrew-language books.

-He has also sparked anger among Muslim groups for calling the hijab a “step backward for Egyptian women”.
+He has also been associated with media censorship in his home country and sparked anger among Muslim groups there when he said the hijab was a “step backward” for Egyptian women.

-Hosni has apologised for his comments about burning Hebrew books, saying the comments were taken out of context.
+Hosni has apologised for his comments about burning Hebrew books, saying the comments were taken out of context, and his ministry has been restoring synagogues in Cairo – a move some people see as an attempt to win favour with the Unesco.

-“And we believe that a person coming from the Arab world should be given the opportunity to run this organisation.
+“We believe that a person coming from the Arab world should be given the opportunity to run this organisation,” he said.

 Unesco, the United Nations educational, scientific and cultural organisation, provides protection of world heritage sites, as well as working in the areas of education, press freedom and “respect for shared values”.